“A little consideration, a little thought for others, makes all the difference.”

 I have known Steven Kelley since the two of us were six-years old.
 We are both 57-years old now, Kelley having turned the same age as I just last month (October).
 Not that it matters, but I am a couple months older than he.

-I kid.
+I am only kidding.
 I haven’t known a better friend than Steven Kelley.
 There are tons of people in this area who could say similarly.

 That is just Steven Kelley.
 Kelley is (and has always been) tough, ferocious, hard working, smart, shrewd, savvy, and the kind of guy into whose path you were considerably better off not stumbling.